How to Make Your Eyelash Extensions Last Longer

 - Infill is recommended every 2-4 weeks to maintain a complete look

 - Do not remove the extensions by yourself, as you can permanently damage your natural eyelashes

 Keep Your Eyelash Extensions for Longer!

 If the proper eyelash extensions technique and glue are used, everything is in your hands to make them last longer.
 As every extension is applied to your natural lash, it is crucial to take care of your natural lashes first using an oil-free eyelash serum enhancer.
 When your lashes are stronger and healthier, your extensions will last longer, and new lashes will become available for the infill application.
-Issues with shedding and retention can be solved by following a proper cleaning routine.
+Shedding and retention issues can be solved by following a proper cleaning routine.
 Remember that not wetting your lashes is essential during the first 48 hours when the lash bond settles.
 However, it is vital to clean and brush them every day to maintain the look and clean natural lashes from any build-ups causing clogged hair follicles.
-Keep up with the morning routine provided in our guide and use eyelash enhancer for the best results.
+Keep up with the morning routine provided in our guide and use an eyelash enhancer for the best results.